SSoelvsten/adiar/CONTRIBUTING.md

 2. Since we only use C++17 and do not have *concepts* available, making the type explicit allows IDE tools such as Visual Studio Code to provide hints during development.
-3. This also convey the programmer's intent to the reader and the compiler.
+3. This also conveys the programmer's intent to the reader and the compiler.
 If there is a type error, the problem may not be in the type but probably in the way it is derived.
 4. We provide the information necessary to debug the code while reading it.